 The BEL is intended to correspond to the probability weighted average of the present value of future cashflows on a market consistent basis.
-The cashflows include the expected future values of a) Unit-linked business
+The cashflows include the expected future values of

-- Payments to policyholders (e.g. claims, maturity payments, annuity payments) - Expenses incurred administering the business - Investment expenses incurred Less - Premiums to be collected from policyholders - Charges received from policies (e.g. management charges on unit-linked business) Plus or less - Taxation
+- Payments to policyholders (e.g. claims, maturity payments, annuity payments) - Expenses incurred administering the business - Investment expenses incurred Less - Premiums to be collected from policyholders - Charges received from policies (e.g. management fees, loadings covering optional non-linked benefits)

+Plus or less

+Taxation